sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-themes-customdefaultthemefile.md

 # CustomDefaultThemeFile

 > [!Important]
 > This setting is deprecated.
-To customize the Windows default theme, use the settings: [BrandIcon](microsoft-windows-shell-setup-themes-brandicon.md), [DesktopBackground](microsoft-windows-shell-setup-themes-desktopbackground.md), [ScreenSaver](microsoft-windows-shell-setup-themes-screensaver.md), [ThemeName](microsoft-windows-shell-setup-themes-themename.md), and [WindowColor](microsoft-windows-shell-setup-themes-windowcolor.md).
+Theme files can no longer be set as the default Windows theme.
+Instead, customize the following elements of the Windows default theme using Unattend.xml: [BrandIcon](microsoft-windows-shell-setup-themes-brandicon.md), [DesktopBackground](microsoft-windows-shell-setup-themes-desktopbackground.md), [ScreenSaver](microsoft-windows-shell-setup-themes-screensaver.md), [ThemeName](microsoft-windows-shell-setup-themes-themename.md), and [WindowColor](microsoft-windows-shell-setup-themes-windowcolor.md).

 `CustomDefaultThemeFile` specifies the path to a customized theme file.
 These files may include a .bmp file for customized background.